- About Us

 - Board Login

-Kristin Kennedy is a lifelong resident of southern Harrison County.
+Kristin Kennedy is a lifelong Harrison County resident, growing up in Laconia and now residing in Corydon.
 She enjoys giving back to the county and its people, as well as sharing their stories.

 Kristin graduated summa cum laude from Corydon Central High School in 2012 with a Core 40 Academic Honors Diploma, and she received a renewable Indiana University Southeast Scholarship from the Harrison County Community Foundation.
 She studied special education at IU Southeast for two years before switching her major to journalism.